Integralist/integralist.co.uk/content/posts/vim.md

 In the above screenshot you can see I'm just using the basic configuration (looks quite nice) along with a couple of split buffer windows ([`:vs`](https://vimhelp.org/windows.txt.html#%3Avs)).

-I'm also a big user of vim's built-in tabs feature [`:tabnew`](https://vimhelp.org/tabpage.txt.html#%3Atabnew) (not shown in the screenshot) and also [`:lcd`](https://vimhelp.org/editing.txt.html#%3Alcd) for changing each tab's root location (which allows me to easily switch between multiple projects).
+I'm also a big user of Vim's built-in tabs feature [`:tabnew`](https://vimhelp.org/tabpage.txt.html#%3Atabnew) (not shown in the screenshot) and also [`:lcd`](https://vimhelp.org/editing.txt.html#%3Alcd) for changing each tab's root location (which allows me to easily switch between multiple projects).

 In the screen shot you can see I'm also using [`:vimgrep`](https://vimhelp.org/quickfix.txt.html#%3Avimgrep) to search for code in my current project (e.g. `:vimgrep /func/j **/*` followed with [`:copen`](https://vimhelp.org/quickfix.txt.html#%3Acopen)).